-- 2 rifle-squads each of 10 soldiers, a LMG and and a bazooka/flame thrower.
-Each squad can operate as 2 fireteams independently.
+- A section of 10 'veterans' with a LMG and a bazooka.
+The squad can operate as 2 individual fire-teams.

-- 1 Platoon of 3 rifle-squads each of 8 soldiers and a LMG.
+- 1 Platoon of 3 rifle-squads each with a LMG.
 The squads can operate independently.
 The squads are reduced to:

 - 1 bazooka-detachment of 3 soldiers

 - 1 Jeep with HMG and 2 soldiers.